 Keep in mind that there are a large number of great options that aren’t listed below.
 Certain starter home neighborhoods are just so small that they don’t have active listings at any given point.
 My home buying clients get all the best options, no matter which neighborhood a home might be in.
 But as far as the best homes for first-time buyers, this list is pretty awesome.
 I believe you will see why!

 Jeffersontown is actually a city, not a neighborhood but at the end of the day, does it really matter?
+This is one of the great starter home neighborhoods Louisville partly because it’s so large!
 There are some great starter homes located in what locals call “JTown.”
 It’s actually one of Louisville’s largest neighborhoods.
 It’s full of both residential neighborhoods, retail spaces, even parks and golf courses.
 Located in the southeast portion of Jefferson County, it resides in MLS Area 7.
 The average sale prices for a home in Jeffersontown is currently $199,321.

 Clifton is a more established, older neighborhood located directly due east from downtown Louisville.
 It holds a wide variety of homes.
 Most were built around the turn of the last century but every so often you’ll see a newly built home.
 Located in MLS Area 3, it’s surrounded by more expensive neighborhoods like Indian Hills.
 So if you or your expert Realtor are smart, you can find a great investment.
 Currently, the average sale prices of homes in the Clifton neighborhood is $222,906.